OccupyWallStreet/nycga2/wp-content/plugins/bp-group-organizer/readme.txt

 * Easily create groups in one step
 * Edit multiple groups and group properties without waiting for page reloads
-* Quickly delete unwanted groups in a flash
+* Delete unwanted groups in a flash

 For users of BP Group Hierarchy, this plugin also allows you to move groups around the hierarchy by dragging and dropping.
 Get your groups just the way you want them, quickly and easily.